Skip to main content

 • Use action-oriented language ("Add", "Use", "Include")

-• Group related rules together
+• Group related guidelines together

 • Start simple and iterate